Dan Sonney

 Dan Sonney (23 January 1915 - 3 March 2002) was a producer and distributor of exploitation films.
 He was the son of Louis Sonney, who founded Sonney Amusements, the husband of Margaret Sonney, and a long-term business partner of David F. Friedman.
 He was, for a time, the owner of the mummified corpse of the American outlaw Elmer McCurdy.

 In 2001 he co-starred in the documentary Mau Mau Sex Sex along with Friedman.

+His father, Louis, was a coal miner-turned-lawman who arrested notorious bank robber Roy Gardner.